Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 Any messages from a previous `receiveMessages` call that its Iterable couldn't read from the buffer (prefetch-queue) will be read and delivered by the Iterable from the next `receiveMessages` call on the same Client.

-Let's take the previous example, say within `maxTimeout` of 5 sec, the service returned only 7 messages out of 10; in this case, the `messagesIterable` will complete after returning those 7 messages and exit the for loop.
+Let's take the previous example, say within `maxTimeout` of 5 sec, the service returned only 7 messages out of 10; the `messagesIterable` will complete after returning those 7 messages and exits the for-loop.
 The remaining 3 messages can get buffered in the background.
-If the application again calls `receiveMessages(5, ..)`, then SDK initiates a request for 5 messages.
-The new Iterable read and deliver 5 messages from the buffer (starting with the first three messages buffered by initial `revceiveMessages` call).
+If the application then calls `receiveMessages(5, ..)`, then SDK initiates a request for 5 messages.
+The new Iterable read and deliver 5 messages from the buffer (starting with the first three messages buffered by the initial `receiveMessages` call).

 <img width="897" alt="PrefetchQueueSharing" src="https://user-images.githubusercontent.com/1471612/144946661-17155943-60a1-47e4-b772-2dafe53d379a.png">